ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 #### Product Creation
 Image files are exported into the widely-used GeoTIFF format in a Universal Transverse Mercator (UTM) Zone projection.
-Images are resampled to a pixel size that reflects the resolution of output image based on the requested number of
+Images are resampled to a pixel size that reflects the resolution of the output image based on the requested number of
 looks: 80 meters for 20x4 looks, 40 meters for 10x2 looks, and 20 meters for 5x1 looks.

 Supporting metadata files are created, as well as a quick-look browse image.